The Mathematical Basics and the Results of the Theory of physical structures

-that must be independent.
-There may not exist a trivial relation among them, because they are functions of the fourteen coordinates of the septuple $<ijklpmn>$, but there are nontrivial relations among them, which is easily made sure.
-If there did not exist such relations then the seven-point figure $<ijklpmn>$ would not have had any single degree of freedom of motion, because on the fourteen coordinates of the points of it there would have been imposed as many independent correlations conditioned by the invariance of the fourteen areas (5.12).
-But in reality, the seven-point figure$<ijklpmn>$ may move on the plane, while preserving the areas of all the thirty-five triangles, with five degrees of freedom: one rotation, two parallel translations, and two shifts.
+\\ that must be independent.
+There may not exist a trivial relation among them, because they are functions of the fourteen coordinates of the septuple $\langle ijklpmn \rangle$, but there are nontrivial relations among them, which is easily made sure.
+If there did not exist such relations then the seven-point figure $\langle ijklpmn \rangle$ would not have had any single degree of freedom of motion, because on the fourteen coordinates of the points of it there would have been imposed as many independent correlations conditioned by the invariance of the fourteen areas (5.12).
+But in reality, the seven-point figure$\langle ijklpmn \rangle$ may move on the plane, while preserving the areas of all the thirty-five triangles, with five degrees of freedom: one rotation, two parallel translations, and two shifts.
 The corresponding 5-parameter group of motions is defined by the equations (5.11).

 The contradiction established is that what proves that among the fourteen areas (5.12) there must exist additional nontrivial functional relations that are not corollaries of the relation (5.10), and thus that last relation is not an originating one.
-So the function (5.9) does not give on the plane $\mathfrak{M}=R^2$ a ternary phenomenologically symmetric geometry of rank 4 in the sense of Definition 1, despite the presence of the functional relation (5.10), because the rank of the projection of the mapping $F':\mathfrak{M}^7\to R^{35}$ defined by the fourteen areas (5.12) and not including the mapping $F:\mathfrak{M}^4\to R^4$ is less than fourteen, i.e. it is not maximal.